-ATI partnered with IMF CDDs to host 11 webinars, three Peer-to-Peer Research Seminar Series (P2PRS), and six outreach events in FY23 (Text Table 5).
-Some of these non-course events, were co-organized with other RCDCs, and featured leading academics, former and current policy makers, and members of external partners such as United Nations (UN) and the World Bank.
+B. Conferences, Webinars, Peer-to-Peer Research Seminars, and Outreach Events organized with other RCDCs, and featured leading academics, former and current policy makers, and members of external partners such as United Nations (UN) and the World Bank.
 Table 3 lists all the ATI non-course CD events in FY23.